ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## Prerequisites

-To better understand this page, we recommend you first read up on the [EVM](/en/developers/docs/evm/) and [transactions](/en/developers/docs/transactions/).
+To better understand this page, we recommend you first read up on [transactions](/en/developers/docs/transactions/) and the [EVM](/en/developers/docs/evm/).

 ## What is Gas?